 After eight months without a leader, Algeria swore in its new president, Abdelmadjid Tebboune, on Thursday, a week after an election that was rejected by a mass protest movement as a charade designed to keep the old ruling elite in power.

-The governing elite hopes Abdelkader Tebboune’s inauguration allows their country to turn the page on 10 months of protests.
-(Reuters)
+The governing elite hopes Abdelkader Tebboune’s inauguration allows their gas-rich country to turn the page on 10 months of protests that have thrown their legitimacy into doubt and stalled the economy.